Equivariant iterated loop space theory and permutative G-categories: The free -space generated by a -space

 To compare with our paper \cite{GM2}, we offer some alternative notations.

-\begin{defn}\mylabel{EGO} For an unbased $G$-space $X$, let $\sE_G(X) = \sE_G^{\sO}(X) = \bO_G(X_+)$.
+\begin{defn}\mylabel{EGO} For an unbased $G$-space $X$, let $\sE_G(X) = \sE_G^{\sP}(X) = \bP_G(X_+)$.
 It is a genuine permutative $G$-category, and its $H$-fixed subcategory $\sE_G(X)^H$ is equivalent to $\sE_H(X)^H$ and therefore to $\sF_H(X)^H$. \end{defn}

 \begin{rem}\mylabel{altnot} In \cite{GM2}, we gave a more intuitive definition of a $G$-category $\sE_G(X)$.
-It will reappear in \S\ref{SecEGP} and will be given the alternative notation $\sE^{\sP}_G(X)$.
-It is acted on by an $E_{\infty}$ operad $\sP_G$ of $G$-categories, and, again, its fixed point category $\sE_G(X)^H$ is equivalent to $\sE_H(X)^H$ and therefore to $\sF_H(X)^H$. \end{rem}
+It will reappear in \S\ref{SecEGP}, where it will be given the alternative notation $\sE^{U}_G(X)$.
+It is acted on by an $E_{\infty}$ operad $\sV_G$ of $G$-categories, and, again, its fixed point category $\sE^{U}_G(X)^H$ is equivalent to $\sE^{U}_H(X)^H$ and therefore to $\sF_H(X)^H$. \end{rem}